The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

-in which $g$ is defined in Eq.~\eqref{eq:landau_NRAIM}.
-When $v=0$, both \eref{eq:system_zero_d} and the spatially extended system \eref{eq:hydro_stop_go_2} are invariant under a rotation of the magnetizations $(m_1,m_2)\rightarrow(-m_2,m_1)$ and exchange of the densities.
-This invariance allows us to focus on solutions of \eref{eq:system_zero_d} that are located in the upper right quadrant of the $(m_1,m_2)$ plane.
-Applying rotations of $\pi/2$ on this upper right quadrant will then yield the complete set of solutions in the full $(m_1,m_2)$ plane.
-We now assess the stability of homogeneous but possibly time-dependent solutions of \eref{eq:hydro_stop_go_2} when $v=0$.
+in which $l_{\beta}$ corresponds to Eq.~\eqref{eq:landau_NR_and_R}.
+We now assess the stability of homogeneous but possibly time-dependent solutions of \eref{eq:hydro_NR_and_R_non_fluct} when $v=0$.
 To this aim, we perform a linear stability analysis, as detailed in Appendix \ref{app:floquet}.
 The result of this analysis is that the growth rates of perturbations in the spatially extended system are $\sigma_1(q) = \sigma_1 - D q^2$, $\sigma_2(q) = \sigma_2 - D q^2$, $\sigma_3(q) = \sigma_4(q) = - D q^2$ in which $\sigma_1$ and $\sigma_2$ are the growth rates of perturbations in the zero-dimensional dynamical system Eq.~\eqref{eq:system_zero_d}, and $q$ is the wavevector.
-Therefore, when $v=0$, any (possibly time-dependent) stable solution observed in \eref{eq:system_zero_d} is also a stable solution in \eref{eq:hydro_stop_go_2}.
-We can therefore study the dynamical system \eref{eq:system_zero_d} to characterize the phase diagram of our model.
+Therefore, when $v=0$, any (possibly time-dependent) stable solution observed in \eref{eq:system_zero_d} is also a stable solution in \eref{eq:hydro_NR_and_R_non_fluct}.
+We can therefore study the dynamical system \eref{eq:system_zero_d} to characterize the phase diagram in the absence of self-propulsion.

-We analyze the vector field defined by the right-hand side of Eq.~\eqref{eq:system_zero_d}, represented in \Fref{fig:flow_passive}b for different values of the parameters.
+We analyze the vector field defined by the right-hand side of Eq.~\eqref{eq:system_zero_d} and represented it in \Fref{fig:flow_passive}b for different values of the parameters.
 It shows the existence of three different phases upon varying $\beta$ and $\beta_a$, as shown in \Fref{fig:flow_passive}a: a disordered phase, in which the system has no magnetization ($(m_1,m_2)=(0,0)$; purple region), an ordered phase in which non-trivial fixed points $(m_1,m_2) \neq (0,0)$ are stable (orange region), and an oscillatory phase in which the only stable solution is a limit cycle (green region).

 The fixed points are solutions of the equations